ykl1993/cdn/intl.en-US/Product Introduction/Terms.md

 ## Origin site {#section_dym_wtb_p2b .section}

-The server where the your real business and service is.
+The server where your real business and service is.
 The origin site has three types for option: OSS back-to-origin domain, IP, or custom.

 ## CNAME record {#section_cm2_nlc_5db .section}